 Rick's Free Auto Repair Advice

-As the wheel bearing rotates, the active wheel speed sensor detects the pole switching and sends a digital on/off signal to the ABS control module.
+As the wheel rotates, the active wheel speed sensor detects the pole switching and sends a digital on/off signal to the ABS control module.

-Here’s the description from a 2018 Buick LaCrosse: “The active sensor receives a 12v power supply from the electronic brake control module and provides an output signal to the EBCM.
-As the wheel spins the wheel speed sensor sends a DC square wave signal.
-The EBCM uses the frequency of the square wave signal to calculate the wheel speed.”
+The active sensor receives a 12v power supply from the electronic brake control module and provides an output signal to the brake control module.
+As the wheel spins, the wheel speed sensor sends a DC square wave signal.
+The brake control module uses the frequency of the square wave signal to calculate the wheel speed.”

-Active wheel speed hall effect sensor
+image of hall effect sensor

-An active wheel speed sensor requires power to operate a Hall Effect sensor that detects the presence of a magnetic field.
-A passive sensor, on the other hand, requires no power.
 A passive sensor includes a wire wrapped magnet that generates a low AC voltage as a steel toothed ring passes by the sensor.

-passive wheel speed sensor
+diagram of a passive wheel speed sensor

 digital wheel speed signal